geneontology/go-pombase/README.md

 # go-pombase
-Code for querying GO annotations for PomBase
+Code for querying GO annotations for PomBase using ontobio API